Quote: "[yoruda] lives in a different world than some boy with horns!" -The Queen

 Quote: "Like her underlings, the Queen can take pure spirit form.
 But she also assumes human form by inhabiting a body."- e-koʊ NTSC-U Manual, Page 11

-This statement is very strangely worded, and is unique to this manual, which gives it less credence than phrases that can be found across multiple sources.
+This statement is very strangely worded, and is unique to this manual, which gives it less credibility than phrases that can be found across multiple sources.
 But if we assume The Queen's spirit form makes her invisible and intangible, it could explain her sudden appearances as well as her voice projecting from somewhere beyond.
-She'd also likely be able to see what goes on in the castle by moving through the space unhindered.
+She'd also likely be able to see what goes on in the Castle by moving through the space unhindered.

 However, the Shadows's 'pure spirit forms' don't really replicate the teleportation/invisibility, which makes the association made to them a bit unusual.
 And if she must inhabit her body to take on human form, that implies she must leave it to enter her pure spirit form, yet we never see an example of The Queen leaving her body behind.

 The Queen has the capability to send out a shockwave of dark magic that travels as a thin layer across the ground and the surfaces of walls, shrouding its surroundings in a translucent darkness.
 At the edge of this shockwave is a ring of white and seafoam green, which tends to be a signature color of The Queen's magic.
-She seems to be able to control therate which this wave travels.
+She seems to be able to control the rate at which this wave travels.

 If this shockwave touches organic matter, it will instantly turn to stone.
 This same event has a side effect of erasing Shadow Creatures upon contact.